31 Unique Things to Do in Seattle, Washington

 Along with visiting renowned and iconic attractions, you can discover an array of unique things to do in Seattle, Washington.
 From getting drinks at a fun carnival-themed bar or the world's first Starbucks to seeing the Fremont Troll or visiting the World's Largest Shoe Museum, there's no shortage of unusual and cool things to do in the Emerald City!

-Planning a last-minute trip to Seattle?
+Organizing a last-minute visit to Seattle?

 🏨 Top accommodations in Seattle